How to Shift from Group Medical Cover to Personal Policy

 What are the Benefits of Shifting to an Individual Health Cover?

-An individual insurance policy gives you a more comprehensive coverage than a group coverage would.
+An individual insurance policy gives you more comprehensive coverage than a group coverage would.
 You can choose a customized policy to suit your needs.
 Since you do not have to worry about the waiting period expiring, it makes the shift easier as you can carry forward the policy benefits.

 Also, you can enhance the cover when you shift from one health insurance plan to another.
 In that case, however, the benefits of the waiting period will only apply to the existing sum assured and not the new sum assured.